symfony-cmf/symfony-cmf-docs/getting-started/simplecms.rst

 Three-in-one
 ~~~~~~~~~~~~

-As explained before, this bundle gathers functionality from three distinct
+As explained above, this bundle gathers functionality from three distinct
 bundles: :doc:`content`, :doc:`routing` and :doc:`menu`.
+The roles of a
+content document, route and menu item are all fulfilled by the ``Page``
+class.

+In other words, an instance of ``Page`` can represent persistent content
+through use of the PHPCR-ODM annotations, and slot into the publishing
+work flow by implementing ``PublishWorkflowInterface``.

+Furthermore, the ``Page`` can *require* an associated route, because
+it implements ``RouteAwareInterface``, but the same instance can *be* that
+route, because it extends ``Route``.
+Finally, the ``Page`` instance can
+also drop into place within a menu hierarchy because it implements
+``NodeInterface``.

+Here's how that works in practice:

-The routing component
-receives a request that it matches to a ``Route`` instance loaded from
+* The routing component receives a request that it matches to a ``Route``
-persistent storage.
-That ``Route`` points to a ``Content`` instance: itself.
+instance loaded from persistent storage.
+That ``Route`` points to a
+``Page`` instance.

-Which controller to use is determined by the routing component that renders the
+* Which controller to use is determined by the routing component that renders
-``Content`` using a template which, in turn, presents the user with an HTML
+the ``Page``, using a template to output the content (usually in HTML).

-visualization of the stored information tree structure.
-This is rendered using
+* The controller also renders the stored information tree structure
-``MenuItem`` obtained from equivalent ``NodeInterface`` instances.
+using ``MenuItem``, obtained from equivalent ``NodeInterface`` instances.

-The SimpleCMSBundle simplifies this process: ``Content``, ``Route`` and
-``NodeInterface`` are gathered in one class: ``Page``.
-This three-in-one
-approach is the key concept behind the bundle.
+This three-in-one approach is the key concept behind the bundle.

 MultilangPage
 ~~~~~~~~~~~~~